 When will your fruit be ready to pick?
-A complete guide to fruit in the gardens of Britain - Country Life
+A complete A-to-Z guide to fruit in the gardens of Britain - Country Life

 From apples to strawberries, here's when the fruits in your garden will be ready to pick.

-Whether you’re wondering about what fruit to plant in your garden or impatiently awaiting the appearance and ripening of the trees and bushes that are already growing, this handy guide – whose creators, Bramley & Teal, have also put it into a pretty graphic – offers all you need to know.
+Whether you’re wondering about what fruit to plant in your garden or impatiently awaiting the appearance and ripening of the trees and bushes that are already growing, this handy guide from Bramley & Teal offers all you need to know.

 APPLES